Why Guildford?

 The scheme will bring additional environmental benefits to the area.
 We are considering whether fish passes should be included at Unstead and St Catherine’s weirs upstream of Guildford.
 This will improve fish passage along the River Wey.

-We will look at how to sustainably manage surface water flood risk by working with:
+We will continue to look at how to sustainably manage surface water flood risk by working with:

 • Guildford Borough Council